FrankGrieger/myObjectDetector/README.md

 The application captures the output of the camera continuously, and uses a Mobile ML model to identify objects.

 In SwiftUI  camera support is actually relying on the legacy UIKit class.
-The app uses a UIViewControllerRepresentable instance to create and manage a UIViewController object in the SwiftUI interface.
+The app uses a UIViewRepresentable instance to create and manage a UIView object in the SwiftUI interface.
 AVCaptureVideoDataOutputSampleBufferDelegate is used to receive captured video sample buffers.
 CoreML is used to preprocess the camera output using the Vision framework and to classify it with a ResNet model.

 ## Concepts

 As an inexperienced Swift Developer, I have to give credits to some people that understand more of the subject than I do.
-At the end of this document you will find a list of sources on the net that I used to create this application.
-Many thanks to everybody below who helped me to learn about the subject of swift development, how to create a camera app and how to use on device models to implement object recognition.
+At the end of this document you will find a list of sources that I used to create this application.
+Many thanks to everybody below who helped me to learn about the subject.

 The application has two major tasks: